Mismiles/project-clinical-calculator/README.md

 The next feature (the form) prompts the user to collect all data required to process the form safely and effectively.

-The calendar has a safety limit of 30 days to prompt the user to input a recent weight.
+The calendar has a safety limit of 30 days to prompt the user to input a recent weight so that an old weight is not used.

 The dosing advice section then takes all the information and displays the appropriate dose and monitoring to undertake.